connectomicslab/connectomemapper3/paper/paper.md

   discussed and managed through issues directly on GitHub for transparent software development.

-\textbf{A unique multi-scale multi-modality solution in the new generation of connectome mapping tools.}
+\textbf{A unique new generation connectome mapping tool highly flexible and extendable.}
   While CMP3 simplifies the creation of connectomes and makes it a straightforward process even for users not familiar with nipype and software container technology, it fulfils at the same time the needs of advanced users in charge of analyzing huge amount of data,